iyhaoo/DISC/README.md

-# DeSCI
+# DISC
-DeSCI: An Accurate and Scalable Deep Learning Algorithm to recover gene interactions from single-cell transcriptome data
+DISC: an accurate and scalable semi-supervised deep learning method for imputing dropouts for single-cell transcriptome